What SEO mistakes do you need to avoid if you want to maximize your SEO performance in 2019?

 9. Not Deeply Analyzing the Competition

 Your competition can give you clues about what’s working and what isn’t.
-I talk about this a lot inside Gotch SEO Academy, but you should always be looking for points of leverage when you’re going to target a keyword.
+You should always be looking for points of leverage when you’re going to target a keyword.

 What are your competitors NOT doing right now, but they’re still ranking well?